 Discover all of the current and past human rights news, announcements and events, and see how you can get involved in supporting human rights in the province of Nova Scotia.

-June is National Indigenous History Month - a time to honour and celebrate the history, cultures, resilience, and contributions of First Nations, Inuit, and Métis Peoples across Canada.
+June is National Indigenous History Month in Canada, an opportunity to recognize and celebrate the rich histories, cultures, knowledge systems, and contributions of First Nations, Inuit, and Métis peoples.